Sennevleminckx/SCI/README: Team Schedule Generator.md

 - **pandas**

 ## License

-This code is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).